Can I Use Hyaluronic Acid Cream While Pregnant

 The Science Behind Hyaluronic Acid

 Scientifically, hyaluronic acid works by binding water molecules to the skin, providing intense hydration.
-This process helps to maintain skin elasticity, reduce the appearance of fine lines and wrinkles, and promote an overall youthful complexion.
-The size of the HA molecule matters too.
+Which means the size of the HA molecule matters too.
+Because of that, this process helps to maintain skin elasticity, reduce the appearance of fine lines and wrinkles, and promote an overall youthful complexion.
 Smaller molecules can penetrate deeper into the skin, offering more profound hydration, while larger molecules sit on the surface, creating a protective barrier.

 History and Evolution in Skincare

 Hyaluronic acid wasn't always a skincare staple.
-It was first isolated in 1934 by Karl Meyer and John Palmer from the vitreous body of bovine eyes.
-However, its potential in skincare wasn't fully realized until much later.
+Even so, it was first isolated in 1934 by Karl Meyer and John Palmer from the vitreous body of bovine eyes.
+On the flip side, its potential in skincare wasn't fully realized until much later.
 In the late 20th century, advancements in biotechnology made it possible to produce HA in large quantities, paving the way for its widespread use in cosmetics and skincare products.

 Essential Concepts and Benefits